yugabyte/yugabyte-db/docs/content/latest/sample-data/sportsdb.md

 You can install and use the SportsDB sample database using:

 - A local installation of YugabyteDB.
-To install YugabyteDB, refer to [Quick Start](/latest/quick-start/).
+To install YugabyteDB, refer to [Quick Start](../../quick-start/).
 - A local installation of the YugabyteDB client shells that you use to connect to a cluster in Yugabyte Cloud.
 To connect to your Yugabyte Cloud cluster, refer to [Connect via Client Shell](../../yugabyte-cloud/cloud-basics/connect-to-clusters/#connect-via-client-shell).
+To get started with Yugabyte Cloud, refer to [Get Started](../../yugabyte-cloud/cloud-basics/).

 In either case, you use the YugabyteDB SQL shell ([ysqlsh](../../admin/ysqlsh/)) CLI to interact with YugabyteDB using [YSQL](../../api/ysql/).

 ## About the SportsDB sample database

 [SportsDB](http://www.sportsdb.org/sd) is a sample sports statistics dataset compiled from multiple sources and encompassing a variety of sports, including football, baseball, basketball, ice hockey, and soccer.
 It also cross-references many different types of content media.
 It is capable of supporting queries for the most intense of sports data applications, yet is simple enough for use by those with minimal database experience.
 The database includes over 100 tables and just as many sequences, unique constraints, foreign keys, and indexes.
 The dataset also includes almost 80,000 rows of data.
-It has been ported to MySQL, SQL Server and PostgreSQL.
+It has been ported to MySQL, SQL Server, and PostgreSQL.

 If you like details, check out this detailed entity relationship (ER) diagram.